blankenberg/anvio.org/help/main/programs/anvi-display-contigs-stats/index.md

                            X.db
 </div>

-If you are comparing multiple, each contigs databse will become an individual column in all outputs (columns are labeled with the `project_name` stored in each <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span>).
+If you are comparing multiple, each contigs database will become an individual column in all outputs (columns are labeled with the `project_name` stored in each <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span>).

 ### Interactive output